This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- In the bowl of an electric mixer, whisk the eggs to break the yolks.
+- Prepare the dough: In the bowl of an electric mixer, whisk the eggs to break the yolks.
 Add the milk, oil, and sugar.
 Whisk to incorporate.
 Add 2 cups of flour and yeast.
 Using the dough hook or by hand, mix the dough to incorporate the flour and yeast.
 Add the remaining flour and salt.
 Knead until it pulls away and cleans the side of the bowl but is slightly tacky, 6-8 minutes.5 large eggs, ½ cup whole milk, 2 tbsp neutral oil, ½ cup granulated sugar, 5 cups all-purpose flour, 2 ¼ tsp (1 pkg) instant yeast, 1 tsp kosher salt

-- Once all of the butter is incorporated, the dough will be smooth and elastic.
+- Let rise: Once all of the butter is incorporated, the dough will be smooth and elastic.
 Place the dough into an oiled bowl.
 Cover and allow to rise in a warm area until doubled in size, 1 to 1 ½ hours.

-- Once the rolls have risen, place them in the preheated oven.
-Bake until the rolls are golden brown and the temperature reads 190°F in the center, 30-40 minutes.
-Remove from the oven and cool.
-While the rolls are slightly warm but not hot, frost and serve.
+- Bake: Once the rolls have risen, pour the warm heavy cream over the rolls, and place them in the preheated 350°F oven.
+Bake until the rolls are golden brown and the temperature reads 190°F in the center, 30-35 minutes.
+Remove from the oven and cool.½ cup heavy cream

 Thank you for sharing !
 Can I use a bread machine to make these?